-Speaker Bercow recently declared that he wouldn’t allow President Trump to address MPs in Westminster Hall or the Royal Gallery:
+Speaker John Bercow recently declared his opposition to President Trump addressing MPs in Westminster Hall or the Royal Gallery:

-It may also be noted that Bercow has previously welcomed worse characters.
-As recently as two years ago, the President of China addressed the Royal Gallery.
+It is notable that Bercow has previously welcomed worse characters.
+Just two years ago, the President of China addressed the Royal Gallery.
 If Bercow expressed indignation at Trump today, why had he nothing to say about human rights abuses in China then?

 Government sources believe that Bercow may have orchestrated the rows.

 The Telegraph reports that Cabinet ministers believe Bercow intentionally created the row as part of a plot to ensure that he stay on as Commons Speaker until at least 2020 (two years longer than expected).

 With his announcement, Bercow has secured the support of numerous Labour, Liberal Democrats and SNP MPs.
 These MPs will vote against any motion to oust him.

 The Speaker appears to enjoy talking about himself – whether it’s sharing his views on Donald Trump or telling students he voted for Britain to remain in the EU.

 Bercow must overcome this disposition, for the role of Speaker demands impartiality, tact and discretion.